milahu/opensubtitles-scraper/docs/captchas.md

 now its getting interesting...

-after about 20 requests from my IP address opensubtitles.org starts to block my requests with captchas
+after 20 requests from my IP address opensubtitles.org starts to block my requests with captchas

 there are multiple entries in har.log.entries